 In line with the IOC movement and since 2004 in collaboration with the World Anti-Doping Agency (WADA), FIBA has been actively engaged in the fight against doping in basketball.
 Since 1989, doping controls are regularly and increasingly performed at FIBA events.

-Sometimes, the temptations must be talked about for them to remain only temptations. - Rudy Fernandez (Spain), 2006 FIBA Basketball World Cup Winner and two-time EuroBasket Champion
+Sometimes, the temptations must be talked about for them to remain only temptations. - Rudy Fernandez (Spain), 2006 and 2019 FIBA Basketball World Cup Winner and two-time EuroBasket Champion

-In 2009, FIBA began implementing its own Out-of-Competition Testing programme.
+In 2009, FIBA began implementing its own Out-of-Competition Testing program.

 As more and more countries are ratifying the UNESCO International Convention against Doping in Sport, FIBA’s cooperation with its own National Federations and the National Anti-Doping Organizations in these matters has been constantly reinforced.

 The Anti-Doping section on FIBA.com is a very helpful tool for communication and cooperation with all stakeholders, giving access to detailed and up-to-date information on FIBA Anti-Doping activities.